Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 In a study of 346,831 consecutive births in a geographically defined population in France including live births, still births, and terminations of pregnancy from 1979 to 2004, there were 87 infants with anophthalmia and microphthalmia for an incidence of 2.5 per 1,000 births (Birth Defects Research 2012; 94:147).

-Among the 87 infants, 90% had associated nonocular malformations.
+- Among the 87 infant with anophthalmia and microphthalmia, 90% had associated nonocular malformations.

 Genetics

-Trisomy 13 and 18 are the most common chromosomal abnormalities among live births with anophthalmia and microphthalmia.
+Trisomy 13 and 18 are the most common chromosomal abnormalities among live births with anophthalmia and microphthalmia (European Journal of Medical Genetics, 2024).

 - In a study of three consanguinous families with familial microphthalmos, homozygozity for mutations in the gene that encodes aldase dehydrogenase 1 was found (American Journal of Human Genetics 2013; 92:265).